- What permission do I need to access a path

 a/b/c

-is not a directory?
+is not a directory?+x

 +x

-on the implicit current directory.
+on the directory

 - …to create a new file in a directory?